-A split chart shows the underwater world from the surface to the bottom on the right side of the screen.
+a split chart shows the underwater world from the surface to the bottom on the right side of the screen.
 The left side shows an enlarged version of the right side.
 The zoom range shows at the bottom left corner of the screen.

 Split Zoom Sonar Chart.
 Image at left shows the left window zoomed to 2X.
 The right image shows the left window zoomed to 4X.
+The depth overlay data is set to the default large text size; the water temperature is set to the small text size.

-Split Frequency Sonar Chart (SeaFinder 320DF only)
+Split Frequency Sonar Chart (X126DF and X136DF only)